Skip to content

 1. On the main screen, select "Open Project"

-2. Find the desired project file (.snflk)
+2. Find the desired project folder

-3. Select the file and click "Open"
+3. Select the folder and click "Open"

 Project Settings